niraljp/getting-started/en/joining/flowdock.md

+---

+##Joining a Portal with Campfire

-##A Portal URL will allow you to connect to a channel or room on the senders chat platform with your Flowdock account.
+###A Portal URL will allow you to connect to a channel or room on the senders chat platform with your Flowdock account.

 ### 1. Go to the Portal URL you’ve received.
 The URL looks something like this `https://sameroom.io/98IX89`